-4.2.10 How does management assess the feasibility of implementing its plans?
-4.2.20 When is a plan beyond management's control?
-4.2.30 Can a plan beyond management's control be probable of being implemented?
-4.2.40 What should be considered when management's plans include obtaining a debt covenant waiver?
-4.2.50 What should be considered when management plans to execute a refinancing?
-4.2.60 What should be considered when management's plans involve increasing ownership equity?
+4.2.10 How does management assess the feasibility of implementing its plans? # 4.2.20 When is a plan beyond management's control? # 4.2.30 Can a plan beyond management's control be probable of being implemented?
+4.2.35 How is management's history in forecasting and executing similar plans relevant to the feasibility of current plans?
+4.2.40 What should be considered when management's plans include obtaining a debt covenant waiver? # 4.2.50 What should be considered when management plans to execute a refinancing? # 4.2.60 What should be considered when management's plans involve increasing ownership equity? # 4.2.65 Can expected proceeds from an IPO (or other security offering) alleviate substantial doubt?
 4.2.70 What should be considered when management's plans involve significant growth in revenue or gross margins?
 4.2.80 What should be considered when management's plans involve a reduction in workforce?
+Evample

-4.2.10 Management plans to execute refinancing
+4.2.10 Management plans to execute refinancing # 4.2.20 Management plans to raise capital

-4.3 Assess if management's plan is probable of being successful Question
+4.3 Assess if management's plans are probable of being successful Questions

-4.3.10 How does management assess the mitigating effect of implementing its plans?
+- 4.3.10 How does management assess the mitigating effect of implementing its plans? - 4.3.20 Can a plan to liquidate alleviate substantial doubt?